-For over twenty-five years I’ve counseled couples and families with big, complicated challenges.
+For over thirty years I’ve counseled couples and families with big, complicated challenges.
 I have steady nerves, clear vision, unrelenting optimism that people can grow through their worst crises, and heart.
 (I also know about geeky stuff like interpersonal neurobiology, the brain-heart-gut dialogue, and family systems, but I won’t go into that here, because it can get T E D I O U S.)

 At the core of everything I do, I listen to clients.

 Very deeply.
 And when I work with couples, no matter what their relationship status, I aim to help them listen to each other differently.

 My passion for this helping work is so great, I also teach others how to do it.
 For over a decade I’ve taught counseling skills to students at nearby universities.
 Alongside that, I work with professional folks in non-profit and healthcare settings, training on topics like trauma, supervision practices, and the ethics of helping.